OUR AID RECIPIENTS

-Attorney Kathleen Zellner has righted more wrongful prosecutions any other private attorney in the U.S. Among the exonerees Ms. Zellner has represented are Dr. Ray Spencer, a former police officer, and Ryan Ferguson.
+Attorney Kathleen Zellner has righted more wrongful prosecutions than any other private attorney in the U.S. Among the exonerees Ms. Zellner has represented are Dr. Ray Spencer, a former police officer, and Ryan Ferguson.
 She is currently representing Steven Avery, who is featured in the "Making A Murderer" series on Netflix.

 Your donations will help us provide Daniel Holtzclaw's legal team with the funds they need to fight for his freedom.